rancher/giddyup/README.md

    --prefix 		Prepend Entries with this value
    --suffix 		Add this value to the end of each entry.
-   --source "metadata"	Source to lookup IPs. [metadata, dns]
+   --source "metadata"	Source to lookup IPs. [metadata, dns] --use-agent-ips	Use agent ips instead of rancher ips, only works with metadata source
 ```

 ### leader